 Spain decided to assist the rebels because of their humiliating loss to Great Britain during the French and Indian War, which was the North American theater of the Seven Years War.
 In 1762, Spain offered to help France in exchange for all of the Louisiana territory west of the Mississippi River, including the city of New Orleans.
 However, Spain surrendered East and West Florida to Great Britain.

 New Orleans’ once bustling Chinatown was one of the largest in the country, behind San Francisco and New York City.
 Due to numerous obstacles, ranging from stringent immigration policies to excessive demolition, Chinatown eventually faded from both modern maps and, for most residents, our collective memory.
-Tangible vestiges of this once active community are slim, … More The Lost Chinatown of New Orleans
+Tangible vestiges of this once active community are slim, yet its lore continues in New Orleans’ dynamic history.

 The Civil War broke out in 1861.
 The Union captured New Orleans in April, 1862, saving the city from the destruction faced by other Southern cities.
 New Orleans remained an occupied city until the end of the war.

 The American Gilded Age provided economic opportunities and living wages substantially higher than Europe.
 The rise of industrialization meant a demand for cheap labor.
 New Orleans, by far the most populated southern city, was ripe with economic opportunities from hungry factories and emptying plantations.
 Since busy trade routes already existed from Sicily to New Orleans, Italian migration was convenient.
 Italians poured into the city.
 Increase in labor competition outraged impoverished whites and the increase in Catholicization in an already Catholic dominated city incensed white Protestants, who had been migrating into New Orleans since the Louisiana Purchase.
 Italians were also known for their labor organization, inevitably upsetting those who control the means of production.
 Italophobia was rampant in 19th century New Orleans.